tercen/asinh_operator/README.md

 ##### Description

-`asinh` operator performs an inverse hyperbolic sine on values
+`asinh` operator performs an inverse hyperbolic sine on values.
+Also denoted as arcsinh, arsinh, or argsinh.

 ##### Usage

 Input projection|.
 ---|---
-`y-axis` | values required to be transformed by the asinh operator `row`    | channels, and scale values (optional)
+`y-axis` | numeric,values required to be transformed by the asinh operator `row`    | channels, and scale values (optional)
 `col`    | event, for example